apimatic/apimatic-sdk-for-js/doc/models/api-entity.md

 The API Entity Structure encapsulates all the details of an API Entity.
 An API entity is a unique API Version.

+*This model accepts additional fields of type unknown.*

 ## Structure

 `ApiEntity`